MislavJaksic/Prototyping/WebProgramming/CSSTutorial/README.txt

 Attribute selectors: uses [] syntax to select elements based on their values or name.

-Pseudo-selectors:
+Pseudo-selectors: written in the :keyword format
-Pseudo-element:
+Pseudo-element: written in the ::keyword format

-Combinators:
+Combinators: select based on the child parent relationship.
-Multiple selectors:
+Multiple selectors: multiple selectors can be assigned to the same declaration block.

 ### CSS values and units